alex-gusto/banners/modules/slider/README.md

 ### Slider options

+- `scenes` - array of elements.
+If it is set, rootEl is optional and equals document.body by default.
 - `rootEl` - string or element, default is ".scene-manager".
 Root slider class.
 - `height` - string.
 Root element height.
 Default value is 100%.